District VPA Audition Webinar, Mon, Sept 15, 5PM

 How do I apply?

-Students will work with school-based arts specialists and district Gifted and Talented resource teachers to prepare auditions.
+Students will work with school-based arts specialists and district Gifted and Talented resource teachers to record auditions.
 GT Visual and Performing Arts auditions are recorded and submitted at every middle and high school in the district throughout January.
-Your arts teacher or GT specialist at your FCPS school will help you prepare & submit your application and audition.
+Your arts teacher or GT specialist at your FCPS school will help you record and submit your audition for possible GT Identification.

 What happens after I record and submit my audition?

 After all auditions are complete, the SCAPA Gifted/Talented Recommendation Committee (SCAPA GRC) will meet to review the audition results and supplementary evidence to determine offers of placement, wait list, or recommendation for non-SCAPA school-based services.
-Letters of acceptance, waitlist, and non-acceptance will be sent through SchoolMint in early March.
+Letters of acceptance, waitlist, and non-acceptance will be sent through SchoolMint on the district-wide notification date (March).

 How many slots are available each year?